 I have read some of the Leitrim Journal’s news items, published during Charles St. George’s ownership of Hatley Manor in the 1850s and 60s.
 He probably did not live there continuously, as his return from two years abroad in 1851 was reported and hailed with candles in the windows and dancing in the streets.
 He was in Florence when he died in 1864,”to which climate his delicacy of health obliged him to reside at”, and his remains were brought back to his house for interment, the burial service being conducted by his half-brother, the then Archbishop of Dublin.

 During this period, Charles St. George repaired the town’s public clock and established a school offering ‘a sound English mercantile Education’, including book-keeping.
 He offered a library to the inhabitants, which was not much used.
 He provided blankets for the poor in winter, gave Christmas treats and entertained the neighbourhood lavishly in the style of the time.

 Hatley Manor later passed out of the St. George hands and was occupied in the last 30 years by Mr Shane Flynn, one-time County Registrar.

 Postscript Not long before this article appeared in the Gazette, Mr Flynn died and the 15-roomed house was put up for sale.
 Is the new owner interested in the Cambridgeshire connection of previous centuries?
-Should you see this, please contact Nicola Pearce, our Parish Clerk.
+If so, please do contact Peter Mann, this site’s webmaster.